If you feel down and lethargic, sleep longer, and crave carbs during the shortest days of the year, read our in-depth guide to beating winter blues.

 Circadian Rhythm Dysfunction

-Another theory is that the winter blues are due to a disruption of the normal circadian rhythm.
-(9)
+Another theory is that winter blues are due to a disruption of the normal circadian rhythm.

-One study that followed patients with seasonal affective disorder (SAD), an extreme form of winter blues, concluded that seasonal affective disorder is similar to jet lag.
+One study that followed patients with seasonal affective disorder (SAD), an extreme form of winter blues, concluded that this disorder is similar to jet lag.

 Vitamin D Deficiency